ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-firstsetup-notify.png" width="" height="" >

-Notify attacker after first setup has been success using telegram API.
+Function above will notify attacker after first setup has been successfully install in victim device.
+Attacker will be notify right after this process has been done using telegram API.

 ### Anti VM

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-anti-vm.png" width="" height="" >

+From this picture above, our analysis tool has been detected this APK are compiled by dexlib 2.x

+> If any of the dexlib families have been used to create a DEX file, you can be fairly suspicious it has been cracked and it may have been injected with malware.
+For more info on how we used compiler fingerprinting to detect malware and cracks, check out our talk Android Compiler Fingerprinting.

 ### Observation